 - Receive guidance for career fulfillment and advancement

 - Construct a personalized individual academic development plan to successfully achieve career and personal goals

 - Develop skills in leadership, team-building, collaboration, mindfulness, meaningful dialogue, fostering diversity and inclusion, and other skills crucial for those seeking a greater leadership role in research, education, or health services

-C-Change Director Linda Pololi is a distinguished research scientist who is nationally recognized for innovative contributions to the professional development of faculty in academic medicine, including women and underrepresented minority groups.
+C-Change Director Linda Pololi, distinguished research scientist, is nationally recognized for innovative contributions to the professional development of faculty in academic medicine, including women and underrepresented minority groups.
 She developed — and is a leading proponent of — an evidence-based collaborative group approach to mentoring and leadership development that is predictably reliable in facilitating career enhancement for medical faculty.